-Avocado and Sapira are both combination foam-spring mattresses sold online.
+Avocado and Leesa Hybrid are both combination foam-spring mattresses sold online.
 Both are relatively firm, but otherwise these options have pretty different feels to them.
-We’ll run through the similarities and differences in this comparison.
+We’ll run through the similarities and differences in this Avocado vs Leesa Hybrid mattress comparison.

 - They are of similar thickness.
 (Both come in 11″ thicknesses, though with the pillow-top Avocado is 13″ thick.)